This topic explains the general procedure for creating message proxies.

 In both cases, the resulting file contains only the most recent request/response pair.

 If a proxy uses the internal protocol and receives MQ traffic while recording, the New session file for each message pair option is not supported.
-If this option is selected, Virtualize will default to Overwrite session data behavior.
+If this option is selected, the default Overwrite session data behavior will be used.

 Moving Proxies Across Servers